 A combination of infused herbs and essential oils is ideal and this is my favorite combination:

-- Combine infused carrier oil with the essential oils (if using) and stir gently to create desired scent.
+- Combine the infused carrier oil with the essential oils if using, and stir gently to combine.

 - Store in a pump bottle for easy use.